ValdiviaDev/Stardust-Engine/docs/README.md

 - You can drag GameObjects to the Blackboard, to use it as a reference in the NodeGraph script
 - The timers you use in the NodeGraph will be shown here in the component.

+### Blackboard
+The component graph script has a blackboard for GameObject references that you can use in a NodeGraph of the object the component is on.
+To put a reference to the blackboard, simply drag a GameObject to the button that says to drag the GameObject to the blackboard

+The blackboard also has a list of timers that shows the time progress of the graph's timers.

 ### NodeGraph functionality
 - Click "Show Graph" and "Hide Graph" in the Component graph script to show or hide a window showcasing the node graph.
 - Inside the graph, mouse right click to create a new node.